 - I Shall Taunt You: Varian does this to the orcs who are based in the Temple of the Red Crane during the "A Little Patience" scenario; it works extremely well.

-- Jerk with a Heart of Gold: While generally rough and rude to some, he loves his son and does what he believes is best for his kingdom.
+- Jerk with a Heart of Gold: While generally rough and rude to some, he loves his son and does what he believes is best for his kingdom even though he is highly irrational.
 He was also willing to let Saurfang take his son's body despite his hatred of orcs.

 - Kick the Morality Pet: In Wolfheart Varian accidentally hurts his son Anduin in panic when he grabs his arm in an attempt to prevent him from leaving.